The Collective (band)

 The Collective were an Australian boy band consisting of members Trent Bell, Julian De Vizio, Zach Russell, Jayden Sierra and Will Singe.
-They were formed during the fourth season of The X Factor Australia in 2012 and finished in third place.
+They were formed during the fourth season of The X Factor Australia in 2012 and were the last contestant eliminated.
 The Collective subsequently signed with Sony Music Australia and released their debut single "Surrender", which debuted at number six on the ARIA Singles Chart.
 The group's self-titled album, The Collective, was released in December 2012 and debuted at number 11 on the ARIA Albums Chart.
 The Collective disbanded in 2015 to pursue solo careers.

 History

 2012: The X Factor Australia and formation

 In 2012, Trent Bell, Julian De Vizio, Zach Russell, Jayden Sierra and Will Singe successfully auditioned as soloists for the fourth season of The X Factor and progressed to the super bootcamp stage.
 After failing to make it into the top six of the Boys category during super bootcamp, the judges Ronan Keating, Guy Sebastian, Natalie Bassingthwaighte and Mel B decided to put them together to form a boy band for the home visits stage, thus qualifying for the Groups category.
 During home visits, they travelled to London, England and sang Rihanna's "We Found Love", their first song as a group, in front of their mentor Keating and guest mentors One Direction.
 Keating later selected them, along with Fourtunate and What About Tonight, for the live finals—a series of ten weekly live shows in which contestants are progressively eliminated by public vote.
 During the official launch for The X Factor at the Museum for Contemporary Art in Sydney on 13 September 2012, Keating announced that the group would be called The Collective.
 He stated, "We put it up on the web and had a lot of different names and the fans themselves picked it."